UMDCMS/ControlUI/README.md

 ### Single truth

-As we anticipate that during the full QA/QC processes, tileboard my be moved to different stations with hardware capibilities, we want a single source of truth of what measurements has been carried out by on the tileboard in question regardless of the hardware configuration.
+As we anticipate that during the full QA/QC processes, tileboard may be moved to different stations with hardware capabilities, we want a single source of truth of what measurements has been carried out by on the tileboard in question regardless of the hardware configuration.